Continuous approximate roots of polynomial equations via shape theory: Main results and some examples

-In particular, there are some classical results are stated in terms of the divisibility of $\check{H}^1(X)$, for which we now provide new, updated proofs using shape-theoretic invariants.
+We now show that in order to solve certain special polynomials, namely those of the form $z^m - f \in C(X)[z]$ for $f$ non-vanishing, it is enough to look at the \v{C}ech cohomology of $X$.
+There are some classical results are stated in terms of the divisibility of $\check{H}^1(X)$, for which we now provide new, updated proofs using shape-theoretic invariants.
 We start with a small proposition.

 \begin{prop} Given a pro-group $\ul{G}$, consider the dual group